8 reasons why videoconferencing isn't great for your business or wellbeing

 10 Jun 2021 · 11

-There’s no denying that in this difficult time, new technologies like videoconferencing weren’t just useful—they were a lifeline.
-We used tools like Zoom, Microsoft Teams, Skype, and Google Meet for everything from speaking with our colleagues to catching up with our friends.
-But as the world starts to open up again and vaccine rollout picks up the pace, it’s time to reflect on how to move forward.
+There’s no denying that new technologies like videoconferencing are incredibly useful.
+We use tools like Zoom, Microsoft Teams, Skype, and Google Meet for everything from speaking with our colleagues to catching up with our friends.
+As these tools remain essential in our daily routines, it’s time to reflect on how to use them effectively moving forward.

 Videoconferencing technology will not replace business travel